zcemcui/MSc-Robotics-and-Artificial-Intelligence-Project-Haozheng-Cui/README.md

 The project proposes a novel one-step method to convert a 3D Gaussian Splatting (3DGS) scene directly into a Neural Radiance Field (NeRF) representation.
 This work provides an efficient bridge between these two leading 3D scene reconstruction methods.

-**If you want to run the code from Method 2, please check out the newly updated version in my resposotry named One-step-3DGS2NeRF**
+**If you want to run the code from Method 2, please check out the newly updated version in my respositries named One-step-3DGS2NeRF**

 ## Project Overview